applebiter/skeleton-crew/README.md

-# Skeleton App
+# Skeleton Crew

 A distributed, JACK-centric voice/agent system for Linux audio workstations.
+Manage a network of JACK systems from a single machine - like running a ship with a skeleton crew.

 ## Features